Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Sitecore_Plugin_for_Stylelabs_DAM/index.md

 ---
-title: Sitecore Connect™ for Sitecore DAM
+title: "Sitecore Connect™ for Sitecore DAM"
-description: 'The Sitecore Connect™ for Sitecore DAM gives web editors, content/digital marketers the ability to select assets directly from the DAM from within the Sitecore environment.
-Users can select and Incorporate assets into their web and digital experience creation and delivery.'
+description: "The Sitecore Connect™ for Sitecore DAM gives web editors, content/digital marketers the ability to select assets directly from the DAM from within the Sitecore environment.
+Users can select and Incorporate assets into their web and digital experience creation and delivery."
 origin: https://dev.sitecore.net/Downloads/Sitecore_Plugin_for_Stylelabs_DAM.aspx
 ---